High Score (TV series)

 High Score is a Netflix docuseries created by France Costrel.
 It features stories and interviews with the developers and creators of early video games.
 The series first premiered on August 19, 2020.

 Episodes

 High Score features interviews and segments around the creation and development of video games in the 1980s and 1990s.
 These are intermixed with animated segments rendered in a pixel art-style similar to video games of this period.
 The show's intro sequence is also animated in the pixel style and includes numerous references to past video games, with its theme song by the Australian band Power Glove.
-The series is narrated by Charles Martinet, who is the voice actor for Mario.
+The series is narrated by Charles Martinet, who was the voice actor for Mario from 1994 to 2023.